lenaburdick/lenaburdick.github.io/nbc-excel.md

 # Microsoft Excel

-**Project description:**
+## Project description:
-This project is a collection of data from four NBC TV shows: The office, 30 Rock, Community, and Parks and Recreation.
+This project is a collection of data from four NBC TV shows: The Office, 30 Rock, Community, and Parks and Recreation.

 **Download the workbook here:**